hollowdll/hakjdb/docs/api.md

 The gRPC metadata key for password is `password`.
 The actual password to send is set as the value of the key.

+# Common gRPC Metadata

+This section lists common gRPC metadata that all RPCs use:

+Request metadata:
+- `password`: The server password.
+Used for authentication if the server is password protected.

+Response metadata:
+- `api-version`: The gRPC API version.
+It is of format `0.0.0`.

 # API v0 gRPC services

 ## ServerService